joommf/oommf-extension-dmi-d2d/README.md

 ## Support

-If you require support, have questions, want to report a bug, or want to suggest an improvement, please raise an issue in [ubermag/help](https://github.com/ubermag/help) repository.
+If you require support, have questions, want to report a bug or suggest an improvement, please raise an issue in [ubermag/help](https://github.com/ubermag/help) repository.

 ## Contributions

 All contributions are welcome, however small they are.
 If you would like to contribute, please fork the repository and create a pull request.
-If you are not sure how to contribute, please contact us by raising an issue in [ubermag/help](https://github.com/ubermag/help) repository, and we are going to help you get started and assist you on the way.
+If you are unsure how to contribute, please contact us by raising an issue in [ubermag/help](https://github.com/ubermag/help) repository, and we will help you get started and assist you on the way.

 ## How to cite